Shaf8808/quizmaster/README.md

 ### Headers

 I have ensured that the different headers used throughout my app have a level of consistency in aspects such as font-size, weight and colour.
 The main title of my app, for example, is the largest font as its a h1 header.
 Furthermore, all of the colours I have used for each of my different headers had to be selected carefully so that they are easy and clear to read by the user.
 This means that the colours selected had to contrast with the chosen colour of my background.

+## Responsive design

+In order to make my game seem more responsive, I had to chnage certain elements within my site in order for it to be clear and presentable to the user depending on the device they are viewing it on.
+For example, I encountered an issue on the quiz page where as the screen would get smaller, all of the option buttons would become more cramped and the question itself would be partially hidden at the top.
+I managed to rectify this by adding some additional margin and padding properties using media queries.
+The results can be seen below: